uday1o1/Human-following-robot/README.md

 8. 2 x infrared sensor
 9. 1 x ultrasonic sensor

-{I did not build the robot irl because my motor was damaged but have seen someone else's robot and would try to implement that myself when i get a new motor or i will just borrow it for someone, I have informed other seniors about the fault component in the previous session}
+{I did not build the robot irl because my motor was damaged but have seen someone else's robot and would try to implement that myself when i get a new motor or i will just borrow it from someone, I have informed other seniors about the faulty component in the previous session}